ENG4102 – Phraseology in English

 Course content

 This course explores the phraseology of English.
 Phraseology can be defined as "the study of the structure, meaning and use of word combinations" (Cowie 1994).
-It embraces the view of language that lexis and grammar are inseparable.
-The field has boomed in recent years, chiefly due to advances in corpus linguistics methods for identifying phraseological patterns.
+It embraces the view of language that lexis and grammar are inseparable and that language to a large extent relies on "combinations of words that customarily co-occur" (Kjellmer 1991).
+The field has received much attention in recent years, chiefly due to advances in corpus linguistics methods for identifying phraseological patterns.
+This has opened up several avenues for English language research which students should be made aware of and be able to take part in.

 Learning outcome